 When I went to NYC in 2019 I remember an ad for a “Sopranos Tour” where it starts by recreating the drive from the opening credits.
 No word on whether said drive just has “Woke up this Morning” blasting on repeat but I hope it did lol

 In past cycles, the Republican would have won or at the very least Mejia would’ve underperformed the Harris margin in the district.
-Neither of which happened, which means Democrats are more united in voting for Democrats regardless of the nominees ideology/baggage.
+Neither of which happened, which means Democrats are more united in voting for Democrats regardless of the nominees ideology/brand/baggage.
 I’m sure many of our voters either held their nose or voted with trepidation for someone more progressive than they are, but they still did so, which is a big change from past elections.

 This is a very good thing for our party because we’ve lost a ton of races over this last decade because our voters crossed over from policy/brand disagreements, 2 of the biggest being Bob Casey and Mandela Barnes with dire consequences.
 Maybe this is only for when Trump is in office, but hopefully our party voters get over any unhappiness they have with Democrats for whatever reason and realize every Republican will be much worse.